Recognition of same-sex unions in Singapore

+Legal history

 Housing and immigration rights

 Access to public housing in Singapore is an important benefit granted to married couples.
 Public housing is the most affordable type of housing for the middle and working class due to the high price of housing in Singapore.
-Purchasing a Housing Development Board (HDB) flat is a major step towards married life for almost all couples intending to formalize their relationship and is entrenched in Singapore society.
+Purchasing a Housing Development Board (HDB) flat is a major step towards married life for almost all couples intending to formalize their relationship and is entrenched in Singaporean society.
 Upwards of 80% of Singaporean families live in public housing apartments sold by the government.
 However, same-sex couples in Singapore, whether citizens or foreigners, cannot own their own homes through the public housing scheme, and many rent as they are unable to afford private housing.
 Same-sex partners—both partners must be above 35 years of age and Singaporean citizens—can purchase a flat under the Joint Singles Scheme.
 Private housing, a type of property typically several times more expensive than public housing, but open to the public and foreigners, may be purchased by same-sex couples.

 The Government of Singapore does not recognise same-sex unions validly performed abroad.
 As a result, dependent visas, which are usually issued for heterosexual spouses, are not available to same-sex couples.
-Same sex dependent partners have to apply for a residence permit on their own merit.
+Same-sex dependent partners have to apply for a residence permit on their own merit.
 Additionally, same-sex couples are not afforded equal tax benefits, wills and spousal insurance benefits as different-sex couples.
 There is also no recognition of same-sex unions in most areas of concern such as hospital visitation and Central Provident Fund benefits.